 Demonstrates the ability to conduct effective routine interviews for a variety of purposes.
 Prepares and plans carefully and is clear about the purpose of the interview.
 Asks relevant questions and is able to obtain the required information.
 Regularly reviews personal interview performance.
 Adapts style to suit the needs of the interview.

-Know. of Police Environment & Policy (Level 4)
+Knowledge of Police Environment and Policy (Level 4)